 The northeast side Sudan faces the southern Red Sea.
 The coastline and the coral reefs here are fascinating.
-Many areas are still untouched, and best of, rarely visited making Sudan a very surprising and mysterious scuba destinations.
+Many areas are still untouched, and rarely visited making Sudan a very surprising and mysterious scuba destinations.

 WHY WE LOVE DIVING IN SUDAN

 Schools of hammerhead sharks

 ConShelf II - the 1963 underwater village experiment of Jacques Cousteau

 With less than 1,000 divers per year this is an ideal destination

 Summer average of 37°C / 98°F